Updated

 - felony DUI11

-If the case results in a dismissal (which means there is no finding of guilt), the defendant does not have to wait to get a record seal for a category C felony charge.12
+If the case results in a dismissal (which means there is no finding of guilt), you do not have to wait to get a record seal.12

 Aliens charged with category C felonies in Nevada risk deportation from the U.S. if the crime qualifies as either a: